Creating a bootable USB stick on macOS

 Launch UNetbootin, this will require to accept a security prompt for running programs outside of the app store and then a password prompt to run.

-3 Select Distro
+Step 3: Select Distro

 Select the required distro to download and write to USB.
 I've selected 'Ubuntu 18.04Live